dlmarques/ezlearn-server/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `node` installed globally on your machine.

 Installation: